 When I photographed this red barn I tried 3 different techniques in my composition.
 With the first method, I used a tiny aperture to get everything in focus.
 The second and third version I set my lens wide open to a narrow depth of field.
 In this photo of the red clover, I focused on the flowers and allowed the barn to go soft.
 This is the composition I like the most.

 In the final version I focused on the barn and the clover in the foreground was blurry and I felt that it distracted from the image rather than enhanced it.

 Our brains have a natural tendency to like symmetry.
+We saw before that symmetry is one of those 12 elements of photography you should be aware of.
 You can find both vertical or horizontal symmetrical situations to photograph.
 Photographs that include water are often a good subject to compose using symmetry as a technique.